 The Sherox HUD is one of the more basic devices on the market.
 It plugs into the car’s OBD2 port, meaning it is not compatible with older models, and it displays basic information about the car and its surroundings without going too deep into details.
 It includes a speedometer and a trip meter, as well as information about the voltage and the coolant temperature.
 The warning lights could help prevent a costly breakdown.

 Once it’s set on the dashboard, the Sherox HUD reflects information directly onto the windshield without requiring a reflection film.
 The company explains its device relies on nano-technology to eliminate double reflections.
 It turns on as soon as the driver starts the engine, and it shuts off at the same time as the engine, so there is no need to manually turn it on or worry about it draining the battery.
-It’s not the most feature-intensive HUD on this list, but it earns points for simplicity and affordability.
+It’s not the most feature-rich HUD on this list, but it earns points for simplicity and affordability.